wax83/active_admin_playground/README.md

 ### Step #15: Format HTML for Bootstrap

 It's a bit better, but not that much without modifying the HTMLs to match Bootstrap's requirements.
 Let's just do that.

+### Step #16: Install SimpleForm

+We deliberately skipped the formatting of forms in the previous step: the reason for this is that SimpleForm -if properly configured- can play very well with Bootstrap.
+First, we add `simple_form` to our Gemfile, then just we just run a couple of commands:

+    bundle install
+    rails g simple_form:install

+That's it for now, we'll start customizing it in the next step.